jquast/wcwidth/docs/specs.rst

 This document defines how this Python wcwidth library measures the printable width of characters of a string.
-This is not meant to an official standard, but as a terse description of the lowest level API functions, currently this is just :func:`wcwidth.wcwidth` and  :func:`wcwidth.wcswidth`.
+This is not meant to an official standard, but as a terse description of the lowest level API functions :func:`wcwidth.wcwidth` and  :func:`wcwidth.wcswidth`.

 The :func:`wcwidth.iter_graphemes` function is mainly specified by `Unicode Standard Annex #29`_.